-Each supplier was considered against the sectors in which they operate which we measured against accepted indicia of modern slavery risk.5 Our tier one supply chain footprint is largely limited to government and government agencies (Australian), technology companies providing hardware, software, data centre and equipment, electronics and electrical products, and services provided by professional services firms, in addition to services for our employees such as office supplies and furniture, promotional materials, hospitality (food and beverages) and facilities operations including security, maintenance and cleaning.
+Each supplier is considered against the sectors in which they operate which we measured against accepted indicia of modern slavery risk.
+Our tier one supply chain footprint is largely limited to government and government agencies (Australian), technology companies providing hardware, software, data centre and equipment, electronics and electrical products, and services provided by professional services firms, in addition to services for our employees such as office supplies and furniture, promotional materials, hospitality (food and beverages) and facilities operations including security, maintenance and cleaning.

 In assessing our supply chain, we engaged external experts to provide support in designing and implementing the risk assessment methodology.
-Desktop searches to identify any published allegations relating to modern slavery were also undertaken and no allegations of modern slavery in respect of any of VLRS' suppliers were identified.
+Desktop searches to identify any published allegations